shiyunsun/BIRD-RL/README.md

 - player's vertical velocity
 - player's rotation

-If the pipes have not appeared on screen yet, the values will be represented by 1 or 0
+If the pipes have not appeared on screen yet, the values will be represented by 1 or 0.
+Please note that there are a maximum of two pipes ahead of the bird.
+To simplify the learning process, preprocessing is performed in advance.
+Specifically, only the data related to the two pipes that the bird has not yet passed are fed into the neural network.
 ### Coordinates 🪴
 - The leftmost screen position is considered 0, and the rightmost screen position is considered 1.
 - The top of the screen is considered 0, while the bottom of the screen is considered 1.